-Fighting for Sexual Abuse Victims - It's Never to Late to Get Justice!
+Fighting for Sexual Abuse Victims – It’s Never Too Late to Get Justice!

 Most Sexual Assault Victims Know their Abuser

-These assaults can take place anytime and anywhere.
-Sexual assault lawyers often discover through client testimonies that the abuse, in fact, took place in their homes, in their work cubicles, in the office pantry, or even in the house of the perpetrator.
+Statistically speaking, most survivors of sexual assault and abuse personally know the abuser.
+Victims may have been attacked in their homes, in the office or place of work, or even in the house of the perpetrator.
 It is a myth to say that sexual offenses always take place in dark, unfamiliar places such as corner streets or alleys.

+As experienced sexual assault and abuse lawyers, we know how difficult it can be to take action against someone you know, but you do have the right to justice.
+In fact, state and federal laws may allow you to obtain financial compensation for the pain and harm you suffered.
 If you are confused about your position as a victim of sexual abuse, a trusted sexual assault attorney can help you legally and emotionally.
-At Ashcraft & Gerel, our sexual assault lawyers have the knowledge, experience, and resources needed to help you file criminal charges or a civil suit against your attacker.
+At Ashcraft & Gerel, our sexual assault and abuse lawyers have the knowledge, experience, and resources needed to help you file a civil lawsuit against your attacker.

 Sexual Assault Affects All Types of People